jimmy-lyons/acebook-MakeBook/README.md

          ((((#     #((#/
 ```

-This project is a clone of FaceBook.
+This project is a clone of Facebook.
 It uses:

 - [Express](https://expressjs.com/) web framework for Node.js.